chocolatey-archive/puppet-chocolatey/README.md

 This module supports all editions of Chocolatey, including FOSS, [Professional](https://chocolatey.org/compare) and [Chocolatey for Business](https://chocolatey.org/compare).

-This module will ultimately be able to
+This module is able to:

-* install Chocolatey
+* Install Chocolatey
-* work with custom location installations
+* Work with custom location installations
-* configure Chocolatey
+* Configure Chocolatey
-* use Chocolatey as a package provider
+* Use Chocolatey as a package provider

 ### Why Chocolatey

-Chocolatey is a nicer abstraction because it nearly mimics how package managers on other operating systems work.
-If you can imagine the built in provider for Windows versus Chocolatey, let's take a look at the use case of installing git:
+Chocolatey closely mimics how package managers on other operating systems work.
+If you can imagine the built-in provider for Windows versus Chocolatey, take a look at the use case of installing git:

 ~~~puppet
 # Using built-in provider